Bench Dips: How To Do, Muscles Worked and Form

 2. Slide your buttocks off the bench.
 Raise your left arm and right leg straight out in front of you.

-3. Your bodyweight should be being supported by your right arm and left leg.
+3. Your bodyweight should be supported by your right arm and left leg.

 4. Inhale as you flex your elbow to lower your body until you feel a mild stretch in your shoulder.

 5. Exhale as you extend your elbow to push your body back up to the starting position.
-Feel the tricep by squeezing the tricep.
+Squeeze the tricep to feel it.

 6. Repeat for the desired number of repetitions and repeat the exercise with your left arm.